deathlesz/habit-tracker/docs/architecture.md

     - The application layer makes a request to the storage;
     - The storage retrieves information about successful/unsuccessful updating of new instance;
     - The application layer receives the information and passes it to presentation layer;
-    - The presentation layer layer navigates user to `Main` screen and displays message about how updating was made.
+    - The presentation layer navigates user to `Main` screen and displays message about how updating was made.
 - Description of the data flow for removing a habit:
     - Pre-requisites: The user triggers "Delete habit".
     - Flow: